 BY TOM DEVINE

-For the next several months Mitch and I would meet, usually over coffee at the old Russell's Restaurant on Boston Road, but also in more exotic situations such as enroute to a John McCain for President rally in Boston, and discuss his political experiences.
-The resulting Chronicles would give the citizens of the Pioneer Valley a behind the scenes look at Springfield politics at a depth and level of intimacy they had never seen before.
+For the next several months Mitch and I would meet, usually over coffee at the old Russell's Restaurant on Boston Road, but also in more exotic situations (such as enroute to a John McCain for President rally in Boston) to discuss his political experiences.
+The intention was that the resulting Chronicles would give the citizens of the Pioneer Valley a behind the scenes look at Springfield politics at a depth and level of intimacy they had never seen before.

 The initial response to the Chronicles was mixed.
 Local political reformers were delighted with the fresh and challenging perspectives offered in the Chronicles.
 However, Establishment partisans attacked it unmercifully, and usually anonymously, in public forums such as the Masslive Springfield Forum, a now defunct medium on the Springfield Newspapers website.
 In those days you could comment using a fake name, which could sometimes lead to some very entertaining and informative comments, but which also led to some pretty irresponsible statements.
 Yet, despite potshots and frowns from the political establishment, the Chronicles continued to attract new readers on a daily basis, as it does to this day.

-The publication of the Chronicles in 1999/2000 occurred just a few short years before Springfield would find itself plunging into the worst fiscal crisis in the city's history in 2004.
-That crisis ultimately resulted in the city's finances being taken over by a state control board that was appointed by then Governor Mitt Romney.
-The Chronicles were a perfect educational prelude to that fiscal disaster, laying out the financial sins of the 1980's (that would only continue into the 1990's) which eventually led to Springfield's fiscal meltdown.
+The publication of the Chronicles in 1999/2000 occurred just a few short years before Springfield would find itself plunging into the worst fiscal crisis in the city's history.
+That 2004 crisis ultimately resulted in the city's finances being taken over by a state control board that was appointed by then Governor Mitt Romney.
+The Chronicles were a perfect educational prelude to that fiscal disaster, laying out the financial sins of the 1980's (that would only continue into the 1990's) and which eventually led to Springfield's fiscal meltdown.

 Two decades after their publication, these Chronicles remain surprisingly relevant to today's headlines.
-Richie Neal is still in Congress and all over the news due to the fight over President Trump's taxes, David Starr was President of the Springfield Newspapers right up until his death in July, and Kateri Walsh is still on the City Council.
+Richie Neal is still in Congress and all over the news.
+David Starr was President of the Springfield Newspapers right up until his death in July 2019, and Brian Santaniello and Kateri Walsh are still on the City Council.
 Alas, many of the same problems that faced Springfield in the 80's are still challenging the city today.
 In its wonderfully vivid and informative portrayal of Springfield politics in the 1980's, The Ogulewicz Chronicles remains a valuable historical resource both to anyone wanting to understand the city's past, as well as those looking to chart a course for Springfield's future.

 No comments: